odmoon/mlops-stock-price-prediction/README.md

 ## Shared wandb Report:
 * https://api.wandb.ai/links/odmoon/bk64h1b3
+In case WandB trial ends.
+This is the sample output of the project experiment report.

 ### 7. Logging
 The project uses Python's built-in logging module configured with rich for enhanced log formatting.
 The logging configuration is defined in src/models/logging/config.py.
 The logging configuration includes handlers for console output, info logs, and error logs.